A weak Lehmer code for type $F_4$: Notation and preliminaries

 We end this section by recalling the definition of Lehmer code for a finite Coxeter system, as appears in \cite[Definition 4.2]{BS}. \begin{dfn} Let $(W,S)$ be a finite Coxeter system with exponents $e_1,\ldots,e_n$.
 A bijective function $L: W \rightarrow \prod_{i=1}^n\{0,\ldots,e_i\}$ is a \emph{Lehmer code} if

-is order preserving. \end{dfn} Notice that the function $L$ of definition \ref{def codici di L} is rank--preserving.
-We extend the notion of Lehmer code to infinite Coxeter system of finite rank. \begin{dfn} Let $(W,S)$ be an infinite Coxeter system such that $k:=|S|<\infty $.
+is order preserving. \end{dfn} Notice that the function $L$ of Definition \ref{def codici di L} is rank--preserving.
+In this paper we refer to a Lehmer code as a \emph{strong Lehmer code}.
+We extend the notion of Lehmer code to infinite Coxeter systems of finite rank. \begin{dfn} Let $(W,S)$ be an infinite Coxeter system such that $k:=|S|<\infty $.
 A rank--preserving injective function $L: W \rightarrow \N^k$ is a \emph{Lehmer code} if $\imm(L)$ is an order ideal of $\N^k$ and $L^{-1}: \imm(L) \rightarrow (W,\leq)$ is order preserving. \end{dfn}

 \begin{ex} Let $(W,S)$ be a Coxeter system of type $\tilde{A}_1$, where $S=\{s,t\}$.
 If $L : W \rightarrow \N^2$ is the function defined by $L(w)=(\ell(w_{\{s\}}),\ell(w^{\{s\}}))$, for all $w\in W$, then $L$ is a Lehmer code for $(W,S)$. \end{ex}